Incarcerated Parent Rights

 MCR 2.004(F) has been in effect since 2003, but this Michigan Supreme Court decision confirms that the provision will be strictly enforced.
 Now, incarcerated parents can breathe a little more calmly knowing that, upon release, they may be able to reunite with their families once again.

-They can also know that hearings affecting their parental rights will not be able to proceed without their participation.
+They can also know that hearings affecting their parental rights won’t be able to proceed without their participation.
 This ruling will likely continue to guide even more CPS litigation.

 The court reinforced the very high importance that we put on preserving a family unit whenever possible.
 The Kronzek Firm’s CPS Defense Team has been fighting to keep families together for decades.

-If you are facing a battle with Michigan’s CPS, contact us today!
+If you’re facing a battle with Michigan’s CPS, contact us today!
 Early involvement of our attorneys is critical.
 We keep up-to-date with all legal developments that may affect your case.
 Call us at 866-766-5245 or write us today!
 We’ve got your back.